ibm-cloud-docs/RegistryImages/ibm-node-strong-pm/index.md

     ```
     {: pre}

 3. Deploy your app by following the Arc user interface instructions.
-Select the Process Manager that you configured to deploy your app to Bluemix.
+Select the Process Manager that you configured to deploy your app to {{site.data.keyword.Bluemix_notm}}.
 4. Wait for the deployment process to finish.
 5. Access your app.
     1. Open a web browser.